-The rescue of 12 young boys and their coach from a flooded cave in Taiwan was one of the biggest headlines of 2018.
+The rescue of 12 young boys and their coach from a flooded cave in Northern Thailand was one of the biggest headlines of 2018.
 If you haven’t heard of this story, I would be surprised.

 The near impossible rescue, which spanned 18 days, captured the spotlight around the world, even drawing the attention of some of the biggest names in the world, like Elon Musk.
 Thirteen Lives tells the story of the incredible rescue, from the boys entering the cave, to the global team that came together to extract them all alive and become worldwide heroes.

 Thirteen Lives isn’t the first film adaptation of this story, but it is probably the biggest budget film with some big names on board.
 Ron Howard helms the film as the director, while working closely with some of the lead divers involved with the rescue and giving the film an authentic feeling.
 I think this was a good call as it kept the film grounded and didn’t over dramatize aspects of the rescue.

 Hollywood heavy hitters Viggo Mortensen and Colin Farrell lead the film as volunteer cave rescue divers Richard Stanton and John Volanthen, both British divers that made the first contact with the boys in the cave and assisted with their extraction once a truly insane plan was put together.
 Both Mortensen and Farrell did an outstanding job in the roles, playing down to earth characters that ask for no special treatment.
 They spent a lot of time with the real-life versions of their characters, and this comes through on-screen with their accents and some of their mannerisms.